 DNP2: Supporting Good Design

 Development proposals should contribute to the objective of achieving well-designed places reflecting local character and design preferences.
-To achieve this, proposals must demonstrate how their scheme positively responds to the relevant design strategy and accords with the relevant codes set out in the Dormansland Design Code, as relevant to their location, scale and nature. Â
+To achieve this, proposals must demonstrate how their scheme positively responds to the relevant design strategy and accords with the relevant codes set out in the Dormansland Design Code, as relevant to their location, scale and nature.

-Applicants will therefore be expected to have acknowledged, understood and positively responded to the relevant design strategy in demonstrating compliance with the relevant codes as set out in the Code and as relevant to the location, nature and scale of their proposals.
+Finally, the Code seeks to achieve the design goals for each character area and the wider parish.
+The character area codes relate to design choices on movement, built form and identity.
+The wider parish codes relate to design choices on nature, identity, resources and lifespan.
+The codes use the words must, should and could indicating where there remains flexibility for specific circumstances.
+Applicants will need to demonstrate compliance with the relevant codes as set out in the Code and as relevant to the location, nature and scale of their proposals.
 Where a proposal does not seek to follow the requirements of the Code then the application will be obliged to justify why an exception should be made.